• Skip to primary navigation

 • 1 tablespoon ginger thinly sliced

-• ¼ cup honey or brown sugar or cane sugar
+• ¼ cup honey or maple syrup / corn syrup

-• ¼ cup water room temperature or cold
+• ¼ cup water cold or room temp

 • 1 tablespoon dark soy sauce

-• 2 teaspoon rice vinegar or substitute with Shoaxing wine
+• 2 teaspoon rice vinegar or apple cider vinegar / Shaoxing wine / dry sherry

 Instructions

-• In a small bowl, combine sauce ingredients and mix until honey is dissolved.
+• In a small bowl, combine sauce ingredients as listed above and mix until honey is dissolved.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!